Seahawks receiver Phillip Dorsett II already ruled out vs. Cowboys, may be headed to injured reserve

 Specifically, Wagner made the call as the play unfolded to have the defensive line slant to its right at the snap, with Wagner reading correctly that the Patriots planned to run to their left, as they had on two previous touchdown runs by Newton.

-“He had to go in the huddle and tell them something that they hadn’t heard before, and when he did, he conveyed it, and he had to wait to make the call and he makes the call and everybody executed just right,’’ Carroll said of the play, in which safety Lano Hill blew up a lead block by fullback Jakob Johnson allowing L.J.
+“He had to go in the huddle and tell them something that they hadn’t heard before, and when he did, he conveyed it, and he had to wait to make the call and he makes the call and everybody executed just right,’’ Carroll said of the play, in which safety Lano Hill blew up a lead block by fullback Jakob Johnson, allowing L.J.
 Collier room to make the tackle.
 “It was really a masterful demonstration of his control, and the impact that he has on those guys. … It shows the respect they have for him; it shows his command of the game.’’

 Lineman Kyle Fuller off suspended list

-The Seahawks may have another roster move to make this week as the two-game suspension for offensive lineman Kyle Fuller for violating the league’s policy on performance enhancing drugs ended Monday.
+The Seahawks might have another roster move to make this week as the two-game suspension for offensive lineman Kyle Fuller for violating the league’s policy on performance-enhancing drugs ended Monday.

 For now, Fuller is on the exempt list and does not count against the 53-player roster.
 But to play, he will have to be placed on the 53-player roster and someone else taken off.